-3. Validation that there are no entries in the list of software / libraries installed in the system apart from the ones that have been mentioned and deemed necessary for the operation of the network product in the attached documentation.
+3. The tester validates that there are no entries in the list of software / libraries installed in the system apart from the ones that have been mentioned and deemed necessary for the operation of the network product in the attached documentation.

-4. Based on his/her experience, the tester will check for known default example files for software installed on the system.
+4. The tester checks for default configuration or example files mentioned in the software documentation or evident in the file system for the software installed on the system.